Remarks on a nonlinear electromagnetic extension in AdS Reissner-Nordstr\"om spacetime: Conclusion

 \section{Conclusion}

 This work focused on investigating a nonlinear extension of the AdS Reissner--Nordström black hole.
 Our initial analysis examined the metric function \(f(r)\), the horizon structure, and the Ricci and Kretschmann scalars, confirming the presence of a singularity as \(r \to 0\).
-Additionally, we identified the non--vanishing Christoffel symbol components, which allowed us to calculate the null geodesics and analyze the impact of light paths on the photon sphere, shadow formation, and bending angle.
+Additionally, we identified the non--vanishing Christoffel symbol components, which allowed us to calculate the null geodesics and analyze the impact of light paths on the photon sphere, and shadow formation.
 The cosmological constant \(\Lambda\) had no significant effect on the photon sphere; however, a decrease in \(\xi\) (with \(\mathfrak{Q} = 0.5\) fixed) and an increase in \(\mathfrak{Q}\) (with \(\xi = -0.1\) fixed) for \(\Lambda = 10^{-5}\) reduced the shadow radius.
-For the bending angle, under the selected parameters, an increase in \(\mathfrak{Q}\) initially led to a rise in the bending angle \(a\), reaching a maximum of \(a = 6.72231\) at \(\mathfrak{Q} = 1.2\), after which \(a\) decreased as \(\mathfrak{Q}\) continued to grow.

 Our thermodynamic analysis included an exploration of the Hawking temperature, heat capacity, and Gibbs free energy, along with an assessment of Hawking radiation.
 Regarding this aspect, an increase in \(\mathfrak{Q}\) and a decrease in \(\xi\) were found to reduce the particle density \(n\).
 These results were compared with the Schwarzschild case.
 We further investigated black hole evaporation by estimating its lifetime.